diego-a-romero/diego-a-romero/README.md

 ### Hi there.
 I am Diego 👋

-- 🔭 I’m currently working with Python and Java as a IAM Egineer (Sailpoint IIQ).
+- 🔭 I’m currently working with Java as a IAM Egineer (Sailpoint IIQ).
 - 🌱 I’m currently learning cloud computing, mainly using GCP.
 - 📫 You can reach me on my e-mail: diegobenario@gmail.com
 - 📱 Or in my cellphone: +55 (11) 93079-8536